erenakyildiz-code/erenakyildiz-code/README.md

 # Hi, I'm Eren! 👋

-I'm a developer with a strong background in **Vue.js** (especially the `<script setup>` syntax) and **C#**.
+I'm a developer with a strong background in **Vue.js** (Composition API) and **C#**.
 Over the past year, I've been deeply involved in building **Seyir Defteri**, an auditing application designed specifically for contractors in the gas distribution industry.
 With my direct experience as a contractor, I'm focused on delivering solutions that meet industry needs, even if they aren't always apparent to users.

 ## 🚀 My Skills and Interests